Parul1999/HTMLQuestions/README.md

 ```html
 <input type="text" autofocus>
 ```
-- The cursor starts inside this field.
+ The cursor starts inside this field.
+If there are two such inputs with autofocus , it takes to the focus that comes sequentially proir.

 ---